 Our approach to tax risk management and governance

 Risks arise in all areas of our business and tax is no exception.
-The Board is responsible for ensuring there is an appropriate framework in place for the identification and management of tax risk, which is managed as part of our overall internal control framework.
+The Board is responsible for ensuring there is an appropriate framework in place for the identification and management of tax risk, which is managed as part of our overall internal financial controls and Enterprise Risk Management Framework.

 This means we actively identify and evaluate tax risks within the business and then implement controls to manage those risks.
 The controls are regularly monitored and reported on to ensure that the risks continue to be effectively managed.